gabrielgatbonton/quickglance/README.md

 ## Build remotely through EAS

-- `npm install -g eas-cli`
+1. `npm install -g eas-cli`
-- `eas login` (enter your Expo account or if you dont have yet, [create one](https://expo.dev/signup))
+2. `eas login` (enter your Expo account or if you dont have yet, [create one](https://expo.dev/signup))
+3. Build the app with eas:
     - For Android: `eas build --platform android --profile development`
     - For iOS: `eas build --platform ios --profile development`
         - Note: add `--local` to build locally but still using the same EAS profile
-- After building, install the **apk** file or **app** file in your device and then run it as above.
+4. After building, install the **apk** file or **app** file in your device and then run it as above.

 ## Access the app anywhere with Expo Go and EAS Updates

-- `npm install -g eas-cli`
+1. `npm install -g eas-cli`
-- `eas login`
+2. `eas login`
-- `eas update`
+3. `eas update`
-- Select or create a branch then setup the configuration and the update message.
+4. Select or create a branch then setup the configuration and the update message.
-- After saving as update, install [Expo Go](https://expo.dev/go) on your device then login your account.
+5. After saving as update, install [Expo Go](https://expo.dev/go) on your device then login your account.
-- Open the app, and then you can see all your updates in the app, which you can select and run.
+6. Open the app, and then you can see all your updates in the app, which you can select and run.

 ## Project Structure